 ** NEWS FLASH!! **

 We interrupt this regularly scheduled blog post to bring you the news that my beautiful older daughter and her loving (and tall) fiancé were married this past Sunday, on what was my husband’s and my 34th wedding anniversary!
 It was a wonderful day, filled with family and friends from far and near, and there were smiles and tears and laughter and love.
 But why do I bring it up here on a baking blog (other than the fact that I’m a proud mama)?
 Because as a Mama-baker with a very talented younger daughter, you can correctly guess that our kitchen didn’t remain quiet in the days leading up to the wedding…no, we created two Do-It-Yourself (or DIY) wedding cakes (the main cake and a surprise groom’s cake), plus several desserts for a pre-wedding Happy Hour for our out-of-town guests.
-Actually, let me correct that…we had three cakes at the wedding because my girls created a surprise anniversary cake for us also!
+Actually, let me correct that…we had three cakes at the wedding because my girls created a surprise anniversary cake for my husband and I also!
 Because I have so many different experiences to share with you, I’ve decided to devote the next few baking posts showing you what we made and how we made it.
 The first stop…the main 3-tier DIY wedding cake made with a tasty marshmallow fondant.

 My daughter, award-winning cake decorator